ember-learn/ember-blog/source/2019-12-21-how-to-make-a-geographic-map-in-ember.md

 responsive: true
 ---

 Have you ever wondered how to _make maps in Ember_?
+No?
+Okay, but you should!

-Well you're in luck... this post is about adding an interactive map to your Ember project.
-By the end of this post, you'll have a map of the location of your company's business!
+This post is about adding an interactive map to your Ember project.
+By the end of this post, you'll have a map of the location of your company's business (provided that it has some physical location in Cartesian space).

 (Note: I'm not talking about [these kinds of maps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), although they're not totally unrelated).

 Every time I need to solve a problem in Ember, I do a quick search through the Ember addon ecosystem.
 Yes, it's satisfying to solve the problem yourself, but it's smarter—and quicker—to use someone else's code.
+Shoulds of giants, people.
 Now, web mapping is a pretty complicated suite of technologies, so the temptation to reinvent _that_ wheel isn't as strong as, say, [building your own file uploader](https://emberobserver.com/?query=file%20upload).

-A cursory glance at the available mapping addons pull up a few options:
+A cursory glance at the available mapping addons show up a few options:
  - [ember-mapbox-gl](https://github.com/kturney/ember-mapbox-gl) (Full disclosure: I'm a contributor, although [kturney](https://github.com/kturney) does most of the work!)
  - [ember-leaflet](https://github.com/miguelcobain/ember-leaflet)
  - [ember-google-maps](https://github.com/sandydoo/ember-google-maps)